 These are the most important things you need to address during the installation:

-- Select the desired sign-in option – for most basic setups this will be “Password synchronization” with “Single sign-on”
+- Select the desired sign-in option – for most basic setups, this will be “Password synchronization” with “Single sign-on”

 - Provide global admin account credentials for your Office 365 Azure AD